laurashen/data-science-sequencing.github.io/assets/labhour1/shell_basics.md

 awk -F "R1" '{print $0"\t"$1"\t"$2}' lab1example_SRR
 ```

 The "-F" option indicates what substring you want to split on.
 This will split "SRR1234" into "SR" and "234", and it will split "helloR1worldR1!!" into "hello", "world", and "!!".
+By default, awk splits using white space.
 The portion of the command in the single quotes tells awk how to process each line of the file. ```print $0``` will print out the entire line, ```print $1``` will print out the first part of the line (after splitting), and ```print $2``` will print the second part of the line.
 The way we used awk here with the file lab1example_SRR will result in the entire line being printed out followed by a tab, followed by "SR", followed by the a number.
 We can also print out the the row index using "NR":

 ```
 awk '{print NR}' lab1example_SRR